Buttermilk Benefits: Complete Health Guide

 Buttermilk benefits is not what its name suggests.
 Traditionally it was the liquid left behind after churning cream into butter.
 This old fashioned version of buttermilk was thin tangy and naturally fermented providing hydration and nourishment.

-In South Asia it continues to be consumed in this form often mixed with spices herbs or salt for flavor and digestive comfort.
+In South Asia Buttermilk benefits continues to be consumed in this form often mixed with spices herbs or salt for flavor and digestive comfort.

 In modern times most store bought Buttermilk benefits is cultured.
 That means lactic acid producing bacteria are added to low fat or skim milk which gives buttermilk its characteristic sour taste and thicker texture.